Data handling with Pandas![link image 69](/icons/link.svg)

 dataframe1:Key A B0 K0 A0 B01 K1 A1 B12 K2 A2 B23 K3 A3 B3dataframe2:Key C D0 K0 C0 D01 K1 C1 D12 K2 C2 D23 K3 C3 D3dataframe:Key A B C D0 K0 A0 B0 C0 D01 K1 A1 B1 C1 D12 K2 A2 B2 C2 D23 K3 A3 B3 C3 D3

-In this case, the two dataframes had a key that was called the same (Key
+In this case, both dataframes had a key with the same name (Key

-), but in the case of having dataframes where their key is called differently, we can use the parameters left_on
+), but if we have dataframes where their keys are named differently, we can use the left_on

 and right_on